What were Protected Rights?

 When Protected Rights funds were converted into your pension income they used to have to be linked to increases in the Retail Prices Index but capped at:

 From 2006, under Pension Simplification Laws you no longer were required to purchase an increasing income annuity and then, after 2012, the whole requirement to buy an income/annuity disappeared completely as protected rights ceased to be and were merged into normal pension rights.

 Death and Protected Rights

-On death after the Protected Rights pension was taken by the member, the pension it provided must continue at half rate (50%) to the member's spouse (as long as they have children or are over the age of 45).
+On death AFTER the Protected Rights pension was taken by the member, the pension it provided used to have to continue at half rate (50%) to the member's spouse (as long as they had children or were over the age of 45).

-On death before the Protected Rights pension is taken by the member, the whole of the Protected Rights fund has to provide a pension income for a surviving spouse or civil partners.
+On death BEFORE the Protected Rights pension is taken by the member, the whole of the Protected Rights fund used to have to provide a pension income for a surviving spouse or civil partners.

-If there is no surviving spouse or partner, the Protected Rights fund can be paid as a lump sum to the estate of the member if it was not being paid as an income before death of the member.
+If there was no surviving spouse or partner, the Protected Rights fund could be paid as a lump sum to the estate of the member if it was not being paid as an income before death of the member.